-There are two situations covering the treatment of overseas dividends.
+There are 2 situations covering the treatment of overseas dividends.
 Each owner or partner will need to determine which of the following applies to their share of foreign investments:

-- If the shares have FIF income or loss calculated, don't include any dividends paid from these shares on the IR7 return.
-Instead, show the calculated FIF income or loss at Box 16B. - If the shares are covered by one of the FIF exclusions (see page 16), show the dividends at Box 16B.
+- If the shares have FIF income or loss calculated, do not include any dividends paid from these shares on the IR7 return.
+Instead, show the calculated FIF income or loss at Box 16B. - If the shares are covered by 1 of the FIF exclusions (see page 15), show the dividends at Box 16B.

 Each owner or partner will need to advise their individual amount of either the FIF income or loss (or their FIF calculation method) or the dividend, to be included on the IR7 return.
 Show each owner's or partner's individual amount, plus any other allocation of overseas income, at Box 16B on the IR7 return and at Box 26F on the IR7L or IR7P form - see page 30.
-This information is also used in determining the income amount at Box 4 on page 36 of this guide.
+This information is also used in determining the income amount at Box 4 on page 33 of this guide.

 In either situation, include any qualifying overseas tax credits attached to the dividends at Box 16A.
 Some Australian dividends can have New Zealand imputation credits attached.
 Include these at Box 12.
-Please note you can't claim Australian franking credits.
+Note you cannot claim Australian franking credits.